DrRajJena/Malthus-2021/Decision Trees/readme.md

-Text version of the cincial decision trees are available here
+Text version of the clinical decision trees are available here